oscar-system/oscar-website/install.md

 and to let several people use this installation.
 For that, the following `bash` scripts can be used.

+(Users of such a system-wide installation may run into Julia errors if they have already installed some dependencies of Oscar in their
+<code>~/.julia/packages</code>, or if they <C>add</C> them later on.)

 <div class="clickdesc">

 <details>